cjohnson318/cjohnson318.github.io/_posts/2025-05-30-tmux-quickstart.markdown

 ## Sessions

 The main idea is that you have on-going sessions.
 Then each session can have one or more windows, and each window can have one or more panes.

+See all sessions like this,

+{% highlight console %}
+tmux ls
+{% endhighlight %}

 Create a named session like this,

 {% highlight console %}
 tmux new -s <session-name>